DerMene/cassandra-loader/README.md

 #### Example
 ```
-"Some people call me the ""space cowboy"" yeah"
+"Some people call me the ""space cowboy"", yeah"
 ```
 with `-quote "` and `-escape "` results in
 ```
-Some people call me the "space cowboy" yeah
+Some people call me the "space cowboy", yeah
 ```
 Note that your shell might require additional quoting.